-Because Gidney Avenue and Vails Gate schools have an earlier start time for the regular school day than the other three schools, the after-school program is held 3:15 - 5:15 p.m.
+Because Gidney Avenue and Vails Gate schools have an earlier start time for the regular school day than the other three schools, their after-school program is held 3:15 - 5:15 p.m.
+(Years 1-3) or 3:30 - 5:30 p.m.
+(Year 4).
 The after-school program at the other three schools is held 4:15 - 6:15 p.m.
+(Years 1-3) or 4:30 - 6:30 p.m.
+(Year 4).
+The Year 4 start time was shifted 15 minutes later than usual in order to allow those students with inperson classes time to get home, although they typically still miss a few minutes of programming.
+Families were surveyed and it was determined that the start times could not be shifted any later due to families not wanting the program to run any later into the evening.

-Enrichment and art activities are provided by NECSD teachers and Boys & Girls Club-Newburgh (BGCN) staff.
-In Years 2 and 3, each of the five schools is assigned two BGCN staff: an NPAA artist and a Triple Play coach.
-Also, in Year 2, musical arts programming by a local non-profit, Zylophone, Inc., was piloted with grade K-2 students at Balmville.
-In Year 3, Zylophone, Inc. staff worked with Balmville and Vails Gate students.
+Enrichment and art activities have been provided by several organizations during the grant years.
+The original grant Partner, BGCN, as well as NECSD teachers have provided services in all four years.
+In Year 1, BGCN provided two NPAA artists to each school and then in Years 2 and 3 transitioned to an NPAA artist and a Triple Play coach at each school.
+Also, in Year 2, musical arts programming by a local non-profit, Zylofone Studios, Inc., was piloted with grade K-2 students at Balmville.
+In Year 3, Zylofone Studios, Inc. staff worked with Balmville and Vails Gate K-2 students.
 Other enrichment activities in Year 3 included a presentation by TheHappyOrg.org (Horizons), visits by West Point Cadets "College STEM Buddies (Gardnertown), and soccer skills and games by a volunteer coach for two of the three activity blocks (Horizons).
+Year 4 enrichment options continue to include an NPAA art session and a Zylofone Studios, Inc. music and movement session (for students in grades K-2 only) although both are pre-recorded and then presented by NECSD staff.

-The students sign up for the enrichment activity of their choice for each of the activity blocks.
-School staff make the final determination in order to have an appropriate number of students, while balancing student personalities, and ensuring exposure to different activities.
-The activity blocks are shown in the following table.
-A showcase event is generally held at the end of each activity block for families to come to school and see demonstrations and displays of the enrichment activities (e.g., artwork, yoga, hip hop).
-Community organizations are also invited to the showcases to increase family awareness of local resources.
+During Years 1-3 the students signed up for the enrichment activity of their choice for each of the activity blocks with school staff making the final determination in order to have an appropriate number of students, balancing student personalities, and ensuring exposure to different activities.
+A showcase event was held at the end of each activity block for families to come to school and see demonstrations and displays of the enrichment activities (e.g., artwork, yoga, hip hop).
+Community organizations were also invited to the showcases to increase family awareness of local resources.
+In Year 4, due to the lower number of students, there are fewer choices for enrichment activities with one still being an NPAA-based art session and another being a Zylofone Studios, Inc. Based on the average daily attendance of students at a school, there may only be one or two enrichment options.
+Students are generally grouped by grade levels K-2 and 3-5 for both tutoring and enrichment.